 Nonvascular Plants: Examples, Definition & Characteristics

+Nonvascular plants are very small because their lack of a vascular system means they do not have the mechanics required for transporting food and water far distances.
 Another characteristic of nonvascular plants that sets them apart from vascular plants is that they lack roots.
 Instead of roots, nonvascular plants have rhizoids, which are small hairs that insert into the substrate to keep the plant in place.
 Vascular plants have roots not only for support but also to soak up water that is farther away from the plant.

-Types of Nonvascular Plants
+Examples of Nonvascular Plants

+Nonvascular plants are also referred to as bryophytes and are divided into three different types, including mosses, liverworts, and hornworts.
 Mosses are the nonvascular plants that are most commonly seen covering the forest floor or covering the trunks of trees.
 Most mosses have a short central stem with wiry branches and very small leaf-like structures.
-These bryophytes often look soft and cushiony or they can also resemble feathers.
-Mosses have the widest range of the bryophytes and can even survive in desert environments.
+These bryophytes often look soft and cushiony, or they can also resemble feathers.
+Mosses are the most common and diverse bryophytes and can even survive in desert environments.
 Some mosses can survive complete dehydration and then rehydrate when water is available again.

 Importance of Nonvascular Plants

 Although nonvascular plants are often overlooked during a hike due to their small size and location, they are actually very important to the environments they live in.
 There are some species of mosses that can absorb and hold up to seven times their weight in water.
 This ability to absorb water can be very beneficial because it helps maintain a moist environment.
-The water stored in the plant evaporates slowly and makes it possible for the environment to stay moist long after a rainfall.
+The water stored in the plant evaporates slowly and makes it possible for the environment to stay moist long after rainfall.

 Nonvascular plants can also be beneficial to the environment because of what they provide to the soil.
 Some nonvascular plants produce various nutrients that are passed to the soil and can be used by other plants.
 Also, nonvascular plants that cover a large surface area help maintain the cohesion of the land by reducing the risk of erosion.

 Nonvascular plants are also very important to animals.
 Insects are known to use nonvascular plants for shelter.
-Many species of birds are also known to use nonvascular plants, especially mosses, as building material for their nests.
+Many species of birds also are known to use nonvascular plants, especially mosses, as building material for their nests.